8x15yz/Algorithm-Solutions/leetcode/binary-search/README.md

 and if target value is smaller than middle one, the range will be reset to "start ~ middle"<br><br>
 that is the end of binary search !! now we just need to repeat these process.<br>
 <br>
-okey, now I'm ready to solve solve this part. <br>
+okey, now I'm ready to solve this part. <br>
 <br>
 <br>